 Threat Actors

-The Threat Actors module displays a centralized list of all Threat Actor profiles curated by our Rapid7 Labs team.
+The Threat Actors page displays a centralized list of all Threat Actor profiles curated by the Rapid7 Labs team.
 You can use the filters to refine the list results to a specific targeted region, targeted industry, or threat actor type.

 What is a threat actor?